artefactual/atom/CONTRIBUTING.md

 AtoM also currently uses Elasticsearch for its search index, Twitter Bootstrap for theming, and several other libraries.
 MySQL is used for data storage.
 We keep all our code in a git repository, so being comfortable with git or other distributed version control systems will also help you.
-There are a lot of resources out there on all of these.
+There are useful resources within these guidelines.

 ### Setting up your development environment